CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/12-MSIX-App-Attach.md

    ![](media/2avd66.png)

 1. In Computer Management page, Under **Storage** select **Disk Management**.
-Here you'll be see that VHD has been mounted.
-This is where the **7-ZIP File Manager** present and has been assigned to session desktop dynamically.
+Here you'll be seeing that VHD has been mounted.
+This is where the **7-ZIP File Manager** is present and has been assigned to session desktop dynamically.
 This confirms the implementation of MSIX App Attach.

    ![](media/2avd67.png)